prymitive/karma/docs/CONFIGURATION.md

   source label when multi-grid is configured to `Automatic selection` in the UI or when `ui:multiGridLabel` is set to `@auto`.
 If a label name is not present in this list labels with equal weight will be picked in alphabetic order.
+- `groupLimit` - default number of alert groups to show in the UI, loading more will require user to click on `Load more` button.

 Defaults: